-Majorities Say Various Federal Benefits for Heterosexual Employees Should Also Apply to Gay and Lesbian Employees
+Majorities Say Federal Benefits for Heterosexual Employees Should Also Apply to Gay and Lesbian Employees

-There are a number of federal laws that provide different types of protections for employees.
-Poll results revealed that entrepreneurs strongly believe gay, lesbian and transgender employees should be afforded the same employment protections.
+There are a number of federal laws that provide different types of protections for employees, whether related to paid family leave or immigration.
+In every case we polled on, the numbers revealed that entrepreneurs strongly believe gay, lesbian and transgender employees should be afforded the same employment protections.

 Specifically, 56% of small employers oppose the current federal law permitting employers to offer family benefits to married heterosexual couples while denying those benefits to married same-sex couples.
-And, 66% oppose the federal law requiring that when a small business elects to provide benefits to a same-sex couple, the employee must pay income taxes on their spouse's/partner's benefits and the employer must pay the additional payroll taxes-while businesses and their employees do not have to pay such taxes for health benefits provided for heterosexual employees' spouses.
+More than one-third (34%) strongly opposes it.
+Sixty-two percent oppose the fact that under the same law, if a small business elects to provide benefits to a same-sex couple, the employee must pay income taxes on their spouse's/partner's benefits and the employer must pay the additional payroll taxes-while businesses and their employees do not have to pay such taxes for health benefits provided for heterosexual employees' spouses.

-Figure 7: Two-thirds of owners believe same-sex couples and their employers should not have to pay extra taxes for family benefits
+Figure 8: More than 6 in 10 owners believe same-sex couples and their employers should not have to pay extra taxes for family benefits

 In addition, under current federal law, lesbian and gay workers, as well as their employers, contribute to the Social Security system-but these workers' spouses are not provided with the Social Security benefits extended to heterosexual workers' spouses.
-Sixty-four percent of entrepreneurs oppose this law.
+Sixty-three percent of entrepreneurs oppose this law.